check-spelling-sandbox/openbook-templates/templates/hotel/rooms.md

 # Guest Rooms

-This is information about amendities, services and inclusions in our rooms.
+This is information about amenities, services and inclusions in our rooms.

 ## Features & Amenities (workspace, A/C, kitchen, safe, TV/Cable, bathroom/shower/bath, Netflix, USB)